 Upon graduating from Germanna at the end of Year 3, the student will receive an Associate of Applied Science in Nursing degree.
 At the end of Year 4, the student will graduate from UMW with a BSN.

 For a more in-depth look at Years 1 – 4, hover your cursor over the “Become a Nurse!” tab at the top of this page.
 In the drop-down list, click on “Years 1, (2 & 3), 4 Explained.”

 - This plan is for first-year applicants only (new freshman).

-- Students must live on the UMW campus all four years.
+- Students must live on the UMW campus for at least the first two years.

-- Students start the plan in the fall semester (no spring starts permitted).
-Transferring students will not be admitted.
+- Students start the plan in the fall semester (no spring starts available).

 - Students in this program must have their own vehicle (for traveling to Germanna and to clinical assignments).
 There is no public transportation or school shuttle between the two schools.
 Although other UMW freshmen are not permitted to bring personal vehicles to campus, an exception to this policy has been made for the 1+2+1 students.